-The idea that all addicted individuals are homeless or struggling to stay off of the streets is false.
-Many people who have substance abuse problems hold down jobs and have families.
-They mask their addiction well from family and friends and are referred to as the “functional” types.
+The idea that all addicted individuals are homeless or struggling to stay off the streets is false.
+Many people who have substance abuse problems hold down jobs and have families with children.
+They mask their addiction well from family and friends and are often referred to as the “high-functioning” type.

-These individuals may appear to live “normal” lives and even excel in high-powered positions.
-However, if their family members or friends take a closer look, they will notice signs of a substance abuse problem.
+These individuals may appear to live “normal” lives with happy families and even excel in high-powered positions.
+However, if their family members or friends take a closer look, they will likely notice signs of a substance abuse problem.
 Some of them are:

 - Defensiveness when asked about their drinking or misuse of substances

-- More time spent with other individuals who misuse substances or drink excessively
+- Less time spent with family and more time spent with other individuals who misuse substances or drink excessively

-Willpower alone will not help a person to overcome an addiction.
+Willpower alone will not help a person overcome addiction.
+As much as you want to believe someone when they say, “I’ll quit tomorrow” or “Just one more drink,” it likely won’t be their last getting high or drunk.
 Oftentimes, there is physical and psychological damage behind an addiction that needs professional attention.
 A person battling a substance abuse problem needs individualized medical and/or clinical treatments, integrative therapies, and mindfulness practices to restore balance to their life.
-They also need to develop coping skills and to re-establish support from family, employers, and friends — a crucial part of success in recovery.
+They also need to develop coping skills and to re-establish strong connections with family, employers, and friends — a crucial part of success in recovery.
 Through proper treatment, a person struggling with addiction will be able to deal with the major and minor issues that likely caused them to resort to alcohol or drugs as coping mechanisms in the past.

-This myth is actually a very dangerous one.
+This misconception about addiction is actually a very dangerous one.
 Hitting rock bottom could mean a person has finally reached the point where it is too late to get help.
 Everyone’s “rock bottom” is different.
-For some people, it could be when they are beginning to live on the streets or have had a nearly fatal overdose.
+For some people, it could be when they have lost their home and job or have suffered a nearly fatal overdose.
+It could also be when their family severs all ties with them.
 Other people might not need to experience such drastic circumstances.
-Their wakeup call may just be when they lose a personal relationship or are no longer excelling at school or work.
+Their wake-up call might come to them when they experience a breakup with their significant other or are no longer excelling at school or work.

 While the initial decision to misuse a substance may be voluntary, the way a person’s brain reacts to that substance isn’t.
-Misuse of substances changes the brain, which makes discontinuing use challenging without professional help.
+Those that believe addiction is a choice, may also describe the disease as a moral failing or having poor character.
+It’s important to move away from this mindset as substance abuse rewires the chemistry of the brain, which makes discontinuing use challenging without professional help.